In this article:

 “Keep in mind you don’t know what’s in their heads when they walk in.
 Have they come from an intense meeting where they had to present, or have they just finished a difficult call with a colleague or client?
 Are they preoccupied with something they are working on and consider your meeting an interruption to their day?
 Everyone is entitled to have things going on in their heads.
 We all do.
 So the sooner you are clear on exactly what you want from participants at the meeting, the more efficient and effective you will become.”

 Lewis points to having a meeting agenda (don’t have one?
-Get a free template here) as one of the easiest and best ways to avoid distractions during a meeting.
+Get a set of meeting templates here) as one of the easiest and best ways to avoid distractions during a meeting.

 Timekeeping in general is another issue that Lewis considers a meeting sin.
 He proposes that you build a reputation for being on time and starting on time.